 National Park Week, April 15 to 23, 2017, is America's largest celebration of national heritage.
 It's about making great connections, exploring amazing places, discovering open spaces, enjoying affordable vacations, and enhancing America’s best idea—the national parks!
 It's all happening in your national parks.

-The National Park Service is once again partnering with the National Park Foundation, the official charity of America's national parks, to present National Park Week, a presidentially proclaimed celebration of our national heritage.
+The National Park Service is once again partnering with the National Park Foundation, the official charity of America's national parks, to present National Park Week.

 In addition to the 51 National Park locations (see list below) in the Chesapeake region, here are some highlights during National Park Week: